RAF Membury: 366th Fighter Group

 The 366th was a group of Ninth Air Force's 71st Fighter Wing, IX Tactical Air Command.
 Before the group could become operational, the unit was moved to RAF Thruxton on 1 March.

 436th Troop Carrier Group

 Douglas C-47s and CG-4A Waco Gliders lined up on the runway at Membury Airfield, 1944.

-Douglas C-47B-25-DK Skytrain Serial 44-76238 dropping supplies.
+Douglas C-47B Skytrain dropping supplies.

 The 436th Troop Carrier Group with its Douglas C-47/C-53 Skytrains arrived on 3 March from RAF Bottesford.
 Operational squadrons of the group were: